hazelcast/hazelcast-reference-manual/src/ClusterUtilities/ClusterSHScript.md

 Parameter | Default Value | Description
 :--------------|:------|:------------
 `-o` or `--operation`|`get-state`|Executes a cluster-wide operation.
 Operation can be `get-state`, `change-state`, `shutdown` and `force-start`.
 `-s` or `--state`|None|Updates the state of the cluster to a new state.
 New state can be `active`, `frozen`, `passive`.
-It is used with the operation `change-state` and has no default value.
-You should provide a valid state.
+This is used with the operation `change-state`.
+This parameter has no default value; when you use this, you should provide a valid state.
 `-a` or `--address`|`127.0.0.1`|Defines the IP address of a cluster member.
-If you want to manage your cluster remotely, you should provide the IP address of a member to the script.
+If you want to manage your cluster remotely, you should use this parameter to provide the IP address of a member to this script.
 `-p` or `--port`|`5701`|Defines on which port Hazelcast is running on the local or remote machine.
-Its default value is `5701`.
+The default value is `5701`.
 `-g` or `--groupname`|`dev`|Defines the name of a cluster group which is used for a simple authentication.
 Please see the [Creating Cluster Groups section](#creating-cluster-groups).
 `-P` or `--password`|`dev-pass`|Defines the password of a cluster group.
 Please see the [Creating Cluster Groups section](#creating-cluster-groups).